John Brown (abolitionist): Senate investigation

 On December 14, 1859, the U.S. Senate appointed a bipartisan committee to investigate the Harpers Ferry raid and to determine whether any citizens contributed arms, ammunition or money to John Brown's men.
 The Democrats attempted to implicate the Republicans in the raid; the Republicans tried to disassociate themselves from Brown and his acts.

 The Senate committee heard testimony from 32 witnesses, including Liam Dodson, one of the surviving abolitionists.
 The report, authored by chairman James Murray Mason, a pro-slavery Democrat from Virginia, was published in June 1860.
 It found no direct evidence of a conspiracy, but implied that the raid was a result of Republican doctrines.
 The two committee Republicans published a minority report, but were apparently more concerned about denying Northern culpability than clarifying the nature of Brown's efforts.
 Republicans such as Abraham Lincoln rejected any connection with the raid, calling Brown "insane".

 The investigation was performed in a tense environment in both houses of Congress.
 One senator wrote to his wife that "The members on both sides are mostly armed with deadly weapons and it is said that the friends of each are armed in the galleries."
-After a heated exchange of insults, a Mississippian attacked Thaddeus Stevens of Pennsylvania with a Bowie knife in the House of Representatives.
+After a heated exchange of insults, Mississippi Congressman William Barksdale attacked Thaddeus Stevens of Pennsylvania with a Bowie knife in the House of Representatives.
 Stevens' friends prevented a fight.

 The Senate committee was very cautious in its questions of two of Brown's backers, Samuel Howe and George Stearns, out of fear of stoking violence.
 Howe and Stearns later said that the questions were asked in a manner that permitted them to give honest answers without implicating themselves.
 Civil War historian James M. McPherson stated that "A historian reading their testimony, however, will be convinced that they told several falsehoods."